France-Travail/happy_vllm/examples/function_tools/README.md

  - name (string)
  - tool_type (string)

-Each attributes correpondings to [Openai api](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools)
+Each attributes corresponding to [Openai api](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools)

-After the class is created, you have to declare in TOOLS_DICT and TOOLS global variables (add weather function tool for example).
+After the class is created, you have to declare it in TOOLS_DICT and TOOLS global variables (add weather function tool for example).

 ```
 TOOLS_DICT = {